-Once you have submitted your mortgage application and accompanying documentation, your Loan Officer will deliver your file to a Processor.
-The Processor reviews the application and documents to make sure all of the loan conditions, or requirements, are satisfied.
+Once you have submitted your mortgage application and any accompanying documentation, your Loan Officer will deliver your file to a Processor.
+The Processor reviews the application and any documents to make sure all of the loan conditions, or requirements, are satisfied.
 In preparing your file for underwriting, a Processor will verify your employment history and assets to ensure you have adequate funds for any down payment or closing costs.
-Once all information has been received and verified, the Processor will organize it and send your file to Underwriting.
+Once all requested information has been received and verified, the Processor will organize it and send your file to Underwriting.
 Once your loan has been cleared to close by an Underwriter, the Processor requests the closing documents.

 According to Jenny Lowe, Processing Manager at Castle & Cooke Mortgage, here are three things your Processor wants you to know: